intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 In the `spark-submit` script:
 * `deploy-mode`: set it to `cluster` when running programs on k8s-cluster mode.
 * `--conf spark.kubernetes.authenticate.driver.serviceAccountName`: the service account for the driver pod.
-* `--conf spark.pyspark.driver.python`: set the Python location in conda archive as the driver's Python environment.
+* `--conf spark.pyspark.driver.python`: set the Python location in the conda archive as the driver's Python environment.
-* `--conf spark.pyspark.python`: also set the Python location in conda archive as each executor's Python environment.
+* `--conf spark.pyspark.python`: also set the Python location in the conda archive as each executor's Python environment.
 * `--conf spark.kubernetes.file.upload.path`: the path to store files at spark submit side in k8s-cluster mode.
 * `--conf spark.kubernetes.driver.volumes.persistentVolumeClaim.${RUNTIME_PERSISTENT_VOLUME_CLAIM}.options.claimName`: specify the claim name of `persistentVolumeClaim` to mount `persistentVolume` into the driver pod.
 * `--conf spark.kubernetes.driver.volumes.persistentVolumeClaim.${RUNTIME_PERSISTENT_VOLUME_CLAIM}.mount.path`: specify the path to be mounted as `persistentVolumeClaim` into the driver pod.

 ### 7.3 Use Kubernetes Deployment
-BigDL supports users who want to execute programs directly on __Develop Node__ to run an application by creating a Kubernetes Deployment object with Conda archive.
+BigDL supports users who want to execute programs directly on __Develop Node__ to run an application by creating a Kubernetes Deployment object.
 After preparing the [Conda environment](#prepare-environment) on the __Develop Node__, follow the steps below before submitting the application.

 1. Download the requirement file(s) from [here](https://github.com/intel-analytics/BigDL/tree/main/python/requirements/orca) and install the required Python libraries of BigDL Orca according to your needs.